LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 - A progress bar has different Drawables set for every state: progress, secondary progress, "unprogressed".
 The determinate and Indeterminate Drawables are also separated.

-They can be defined in a single file: create a new Drawable like `download-progressbar.xml` and copy-paste this:
+They can be defined in a single file: create a new Drawable (`download-progressbar.xml` here) and copy-paste this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>